Windsurf vs Cline vs GitHub Copilot: which is best for onboarding engineers to a large legacy codebase?

 What It Is:

-- GitHub Copilot: An AI coding assistant focused on inline autocomplete and chat, integrated into popular IDEs.
+- GitHub Copilot: An AI coding assistant mainly focused on inline autocomplete and chat, tightly integrated with GitHub and common IDEs.

 -